CuB3y0nd/1llusion/README.md

-# :tent: A complete bspwm environment for Arch Linux
+# :tent: A complete bspwm configuration for Arch Linux

 - Modern NEOVIM configuration.
 - 12 different themes i collected for BSPWM and Polybar.
 With a theme selector to change on the fly.